 Staying within Draco, the Cat’s Eye nebula (NGC6543) can be seen through small telescopes.
 A bright planetary nebula, it is a favourite with astronomers.
 Through higher powered scopes, it appears as a blue-green disc and is certainly worth the challenging hunt.

 Star hopping from Draco to Ursa Major may require a little help from a star chart.
 Locate the star Edasich in Draco’s tail and bring your eyes south until they fall upon the famous asterism The Plough, which looks like a giant saucepan and forms part of the Ursa Major constellation.

 Here, observers will get a startling surprise.
 Within the Great Bear itself sits an 8,000-year-old owl.

 The Owl Nebula (M97) lies 2,030 light years from Earth and can be seen through telescopes of 8-inches and above in dark sky areas.

 If you only have a pair of binoculars to hand, then keep an eye out for Bode’s Galaxy (M81) in Ursa Major, a large spiral galaxy 12 million light years away with a super massive black hole for a heart.

-If you would rather spend the night hunting planets, then you will need to be out early.
+If you would rather spend the night hunting planets, read our guide to planet-hunting in October 2021.